How To Make Nut and Seed Milk

-Health Benefit: A complete protein, contain many antioxidants and 21 trace minerals, and help to boost the immune system.
+Health Benefit: A complete protein, contain many antioxidants and 21 trace minerals, and help to support the immune system.

 Flavour Profile: Sweet and tangy.

-Health Benefit: Medicinal mushrooms like chaga and reishi help to boost the immune system, are rich in antioxidants and have anti-cancer properties.
+Health Benefit: Medicinal mushrooms like chaga and reishi help to support the immune system, are rich in antioxidants and have anti-cancer properties.

 Flavour Profile: Earthy, can be a little bitter.